TheOdinProject/curriculum/javascript/asynchronous_javascript_and_apis/async_and_await.md

 });
 ```

-But there is another way: the mighty [try/catch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) block!
+But there is another way: the mighty [try/catch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) statement!
 If you want to handle the error directly inside the async function, you can use `try/catch` with `async/await` syntax.
 If JavaScript throws an error in the `try` block, the `catch` block code will run instead (this can also be used for synchronous code).

 ```javascript
 async function getPersonsInfo(name) {